mdditt2000/operator/README.md

 Enter requirement objects in the YAML View.
 Please add the recommended setting below:

-* Remove agent as3 as this is default
+* Remove **agent as3** as this is default
-* Correct repo image is f5networks/cntr-ingress-svcs.
+* Change repo image to **f5networks/cntr-ingress-svcs**.
 By default OpenShift will pull the image from Docker.
-* Change the user to user: registry.connect.redhat.com so OpenShift will be pull the published image from the RedHat Ecosystem Catalog [repo](https://catalog.redhat.com/software/containers/f5networks/cntr-ingress-svcs/5ec7ad05ecb5246c0903f4cf)
+* Change the user to **registry.connect.redhat.com** so OpenShift will be pull the published image from the RedHat Ecosystem Catalog [repo](https://catalog.redhat.com/software/containers/f5networks/cntr-ingress-svcs/5ec7ad05ecb5246c0903f4cf)

 ```